DanilDmitriev1999/animal/README.md

 - [docs/database.md](docs/database.md)

 `/api/ai/generate-plan` can accept `session_id` and `chat_id` to save the plan as a chat message.
-Guest chat history is stored in guest_history.json for session recovery.
+Guest chat messages are now stored in the database just like regular users.
 `/api/ai/chat-response` now uses chat history and returns `chat_id` for continued conversations.